ischoeff/spark-devcontainer/README.md

     ```

 This will execute the `com.example.XmlExample` class, processing the XML data by reading the files in the dev/data folder and writing the results to dev/data/output folder

+### Using Jupyter Notebooks

+1. **Open the Notebook**: Open the `pyspark_example.ipynb` or create a new notebook to start working with PySpark interactively.
+You do not need to start a jupyter server.
+You directly open and run the notebook in vscode.